P-Gottschalk/CL-XLMR_base-LCR-Rot-hop-plus-plus/README.md

 ### XLMR_base-Rot-hop-ACSxx
 To run this model directly through `main_translate.py`, set the variable "--model-type" to "mLCR-Rot-hop-ACSxx".

 To run the model manually, which implements Aspect-Code-Switching, the same marked data created in the process for mLCR-Rot-hop-XXen and translated data, with markings, are used.
 The function Aspect-Code-Switching needs to be called and creates two more datasets with markings.
 Then all markings need to be removed per dataset with the function "remove_symbols".
 Afterwards, all files need to be cleaned again to remove any failed switches.
-Then the function "join_datasets_ACS" needs to be called to combine the four datasets for one ACS model with xx as target language.
+Then the function "join_datasets_ACS" needs to be called to combine the four datasets for one ACS model with xx as the target language.

 ### Plotting t-SNE Graphs
 **Note:** This requires the models to have been trained beforehand.
 We also require the test data to have been embedded with the utilised embedder.